lorien/grab/docs/en/source/grab/request_setup.rst

 Setting up the Grab Request
 ===========================

-To set up parameters of network request you need to build Grab object and configure it.
-You can do both things in same time:
+To set up specific parameters of a network request you need to build the Grab object and configure it.
+You can do both things at the same time:

 .. code:: python